Team Solutions Group Master Services Agreement

 18.7 Class/Collective Action Waiver; No Consolidation.
 No class, collective, private-attorney-general, or representative arbitration is permitted.
 Claims may not be consolidated or joined with those of any other person or entity without the Parties’ written consent.

 18.8 Carve-Outs (Court Permitted).
-Notwithstanding the foregoing, either Party may pursue in court (i) small claims within the local small-claims jurisdiction, (ii) temporary, preliminary, or permanent injunctive or other equitable relief to protect Confidential Information, intellectual property, system security/integrity, or to enforce non-circumvention obligations, and (iii) MSP’s claims for undisputed invoice collections or account stated (including prejudgment remedies).
+Notwithstanding the foregoing, either Party may pursue in court (i) small claims within the local small-claims jurisdiction, (ii) temporary, preliminary, or permanent injunctive or other equitable relief to protect Confidential Information, intellectual property, system security/integrity, or to enforce non-circumvention obligations, and (iii) TSG’s claims for undisputed invoice collections or account stated (including prejudgment remedies).
 Any such court action shall be brought exclusively in state or federal courts in Los Angeles County, California, and the Parties consent to such jurisdiction and venue.

 18.9 Delegation Clause.
 The arbitrator, and not any court, shall decide gateway issues of arbitrability, scope, and enforceability of this arbitration agreement, consistent with applicable law.

 18.10 Continuing Performance; Right to Suspend.
 Except for payment obligations in bona fide dispute, the Parties shall continue performance during the dispute process.
-MSP may suspend Services for nonpayment in accordance with this Agreement without waiving any rights.
+TSG may suspend Services for nonpayment in accordance with this Agreement without waiving any rights.

 18.11 Limitations Period.
 Any claim subject to arbitration must be filed within the earlier of (i) the applicable statute of limitations, or (ii) eighteen (18) months after the claimant knew or reasonably should have known of the facts giving rise to the claim, except statutory claims that by law cannot be shortened.